Arnit9/Handwritten-Digits-Classifier-Project/README.md

 ## Suggestions for Further Enhancement 🚀

-To further improve the project, the following recommendations can be considered:
+To further improve the project, the following recommendations has been considered:

-- Implement a **Validation Set** during training to monitor accuracy at each epoch and prevent overfitting.
+- Implemented a **Validation Set** during training to monitor accuracy at each epoch and prevent overfitting.
-- Explore more advanced architectures like CNNs and experiment with different network architectures for even higher accuracy.
+- Explored more advanced architectures like CNNs and experimented with different network architectures for even higher accuracy.

 Feel free to reach out for any questions or suggestions.
 Happy coding! 🤖📚